runningwild/sorts/README.md

 Currently this repository only contains one sort, Smoothsort, that can be used as an alternative to Quicksort.
 Details on the algorithm can be found at http://en.wikipedia.org/wiki/Smoothsort.
 The smooth package can be goinstalled as follows:

-    goinstall github.com/runningwild/sorts/smooth
+    go get github.com/runningwild/sorts/smooth

 The package uses the same interface as the standard Go sort package, namely it sorts any structure conforming to sort.interface.
-Convenient wrappers are included for sorting slices of ints, float64s, and strings.
+The same convenient wrappers are included for sorting slices of ints, float64s, and strings as in the Go's standard sort package, so this package can be used as a drop-in replacement for the standard sort package.

-Testing is done with gospec which can be found at git://github.com/orfjackal/gospec.git

 Here is a comparison of the number of swaps and comparisons performed when using Go's Quicksort or this package's Smoothsort on arrays of 1k elements that are already sorted or reverse-sorted.